dasimmet/zcomplete/README.md

 }),
 ```

-zware works always with 0.14.0, on master:
+zware works always with 0.14.0, on master with only `wasm32-freestanding`
+it fails.
+Maybe only `mvp` wasm32 should be supported, but this is the
+error:

 ```
 error: ValidatorCallIndirectNoTable